 C) Applicant’s college transcript

 Please include an official or unofficial transcript that includes your spring mid-term grades.
-The preceding fall GPA is one of the factors, although not the most important, that we will consider.
+Good academic standing, although not the most important, is something that we will consider.
 We will also look at overall trends.
 If there was a difficult semester or two, we will focus on a pattern over time.

 If you do not have an updated resume, please see the Career Center for advice on resume writing.

-Please let us know if you participated in past SURG projects or received a SURF.
+Please let us know if you participated in past SURA or SURG projects, or received a SURF.

-F) Letter of collaboration by mentor (submitted by mentor)
+F) Letter of recommendation by faculty mentor (submitted by mentor)

 A SURF requires full-time research on campus for 8-10 weeks under the direct and regular supervision of a Carnegie Mellon faculty member/researcher.
-Once you have registered online, your advisor will receive an email prompt to submit a letter of collaboration via email to Jen Weidenhof.
+Once you have submitted your application, your advisor will receive an email prompt to upload a letter of recommendation.